 Close to Your Home

-Depending on where you live, you likely have plenty of grassy areas nearby.
-Typically parks and fields are common in neighborhoods where you can do laps on the grass.
-It should only be a couple-minute drive or walk from your house, making it easy to get a run on the grass in.
+Depending on where you live, you might have more grassy areas than pavement nearby.
+If you have parks or fields in your neighborhood, you can do laps on the grass.
+If you’re lucky, a couple-minute drive or walk from your house will get you there, making it easy to get a run on the grass in.

 Benefits of Uneven Terrain

-At first glance, running on uneven terrain doesn’t seem like a great idea, but it is actually really helpful because it improves your balance and requires more strength to run on quickly.
+At first glance, running on uneven terrain doesn’t seem like a great idea.
+But it is actually really helpful.
+It improves your balance and requires more strength.
 If you’re trying to pick up your speed, training on grass will help you do that.

 Builds Mileage and Strength in Pre-Season

-The best time to run on the grass is near the beginning of your training cycle because it’s a great way to build strength and mileage.
+The best time to run on the grass is near the beginning of your training cycle.
+It’s a great way to build strength and mileage.